-Volunteer Registration
+Volunteer Registration is now open!

-Our team of volunteers are at the forefront of H.O.P.E.
-Volleyball and we’re interested in working with people who are passionate about wanting to make a difference in our community.
+Our team of volunteers are at the forefront of HOPE Volleyball and we’re interested in working with people who are passionate about wanting to make a difference in our community.
 We are interested in working with YOU!
 We need YOU, once again, TO HELP US MAKE IT HAPPEN!

-Get involved in the World’s biggest one day beach volleyball tournament & help H.O.P.E.
-Volleyball SummerFest reach its charity fundraising goals!
 Below is a list of all the descriptions of the duties involved for each job.
 We hope to see you this year!

 • All HOPE volunteers receive: